martin356/project-24601/infra/vms-init/README.md

 ## Overview
 This infrastructure provisions initialisation of the VMs.
 It runs scripts on a VM which installs required packages, tools and set environment.
+Initialisation of the runner is optional.
+Terraform asks for input variable `registration token`.
+Since you do not have the registration token, leave the value empty.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements